stackify/stackify-log-monolog/README.md

     $logger->addError('DB is not available', ['ex' => $ex]);
 }
 ```

+There are three different transport options that can be configured to send data to Stackify.
+Below will show how to implement the different transport options.

+### ExecTransport

+### CurlTransport

+### AgentTransport

 ## <a name="transport"></a>Transport options
 Handler supports three ways to deliver data to Stackify: